chipjacks/chipjacks.github.io/_posts/2013-12-28-lance-armstrong.markdown

 challenge you to reconsider.

 What kind of mistakes have you made in your life?
-Personally, most of the mistakes I’ve made in the past seem pretty inevitable.
+Personally, most of the mistakes I’ve made seem pretty inevitable.
 Like the time at recess in 2nd grade when I beat up a kid because my friend told me to.
 Seems ridiculous now, but at the time I’d been watching some violent movies and hanging around some violent friends and it seemed like the right thing to do.
 My environment had twisted my morals.

 The mistakes Lance Armstrong has made are a long shot from beating someone up in 2nd grade.
 As a grown man, he has a responsibility to build and maintain strong